 Piloting Partnerships: Classrooms to Companies

-Students from three local Archdiocese schools worked in groups to design 3D-printed solutions that help solve a local, national or global problem.
-The teams gathered at the LEAP Collaboratory May 9 to present their innovative ideas, including their ideation process and iteration cycles, before their peers and a panel of judges.
+For LEAP's Third Annual 3D Printing Event, 40 students from three local Archdiocese schools worked in groups to design 3D-printed solutions that help solve a local, national or global problem.
+The teams from The School of Saints, Faith, Hope and Charity; St. Clements School and Our Lady of Perpetual Help gathered at the LEAP Collaboratory May 9 to present their innovative ideas, including their ideation process and iteration cycles, before their peers and a panel of judges.

-LEAP was thrilled to host the students and witness the culmination of a school-based project with real-world implications.
+LEAP was thrilled to host the students and witness the culmination of a school-based project with real-world implications, as well as have the opportunity to give the students a tour of 1871.
 Congratulations to all who participated!

 Earlier this week, LEAP Innovations released the latest edition of the LEAP Learning Framework, designed to define and guide the implementation of personalized learning in K-12 schools.